Sonata for Clarinet and Piano

 A dedicated champion of new music, in 2014, McGill premiered a new piece written for him by Richard Danielpour entitled “From the Mountaintop” that was commissioned by the New Jersey Symphony, Kansas City Symphony, and Orchestra 2001.
 McGill served as the 2015-16 Artist-in-Residence for WQXR and has appeared on Performance Today, MPR’s St. Paul Sunday Morning, and Mr. Roger’s Neighborhood.
 In 2013, McGill appeared on the NBC Nightly News and on MSNBC, in stories highlighting the McGill brothers’ inspirational story.

-As a recitalist, she has appeared at Caramoor, Jeu de Paume, France, Symphony Hall in Shanghai, the Flagler Museum, the 92nd St. Y, Carnegie Hall, Weill Recital Hall, and Alice Tully Hall.
-She has collaborated with St. Luke’s Chamber Ensemble, Carter Brey, Ani Kavafian, David Shifrin, Elizabeth Mann, Marya Martin, Marie-Elisabeth Hecker and Paul Neubauer, and has performed as soloist with the Atlanta, Philadelphia and Shanghai Symphony Orchestras, to mention but a few.
-Ms. Weng Friedman has conducted master classes at the Shanghai and Beijing conservatories and is on the faculty of the Mannes School of Music.
+As a recitalist, she has appeared at Caramoor (Katonah, NY), Jeu de Paume (Paris), Symphony Hall (Shanghai), the Flagler Museum (Palm Beach, FL), and the 92nd Street Y, Carnegie Hall, Weill Recital Hall, and Alice Tully Hall (New York City).
+She has collaborated with St. Luke’s Chamber Ensemble, Carter Brey, Ani Kavafian, David Shifrin, Elizabeth Mann, Marya Martin, Marie-Elisabeth Hecker, and Paul Neubauer, and has performed as soloist with the Atlanta, Philadelphia, and Shanghai Symphony Orchestras, to mention but a few.
+Ms. Weng Friedman has conducted master classes at the Shanghai and Beijing Conservatories and is on the faculty of the Mannes School of Music.